-- 1. Acute Myocardial Infarction (AMI) Instruction provided while enrolled in program - 2.
-Advanced Cardiac Life Support (ACLS)- provided while enrolled in program - Pediatric Advanced Life Support (PALS) provided while enrolled in program - 4.
-Advanced Stroke Life Support (ASLS) provided while enrolled in program
+- 1. Emergency Management of Acute Coronary Syndrome provided while enrolled in program - 2.
+Advanced Cardiac Life Support (ACLS)- provided while enrolled in program - 3.
+Pediatric Advanced Life Support (PALS) provided while enrolled in program

+4. Advanced Stroke Life Support for Prehospital Providers (ASLS) - provided while enrolled in program

-In the event a student misses any portion of any and/or all of these specialty classes, the student will then be responsible for completion of these classes on their own.
+In the event a student misses any portion of any and/or all of these specialty classes, the student will then be responsible for completion of these classes on their own with a provider that is approved by the course coordinator.
 Documentation must be provided to the program from the student demonstrating successful completion of these classes prior to receiving the certificate of completion for the program.